Clarity by Night

 combustion engine with power from an electric motor.

-[Question: What is the torque rating of the drive motor when operating only on battery power?]
+[Question: Does the drive motor still deliver 232 lb.-ft. of torque when operating only on battery power?]

 Hondaís method for combining the output of an engine and a motor simultaneously offers benefits over a less-sophisticated plug-in hybrid that runs exclusively on battery power until the battery is discharged and then switches to its ICE to provide additional range (a "range-extender," as it were).
 The combined-power approach enables engineers to better optimize the sizes of both propulsive units.
 To provide the same acceleration as the Clarity Plug-In Hybrid, a hybrid that can use only one propulsive unit at a time would need both a larger electric motor and a larger ICE.